Coming home? When Repatriation Hits You

 In some countries you might feel as if you finally can be the person you always wanted to be.
 You might feel free, liberated and so so happy.
 In other countries learning to swim might be a real struggle.
 You might feel like drowning from time to time, but eventually you get the hang of it.
 It becomes easier.
 Things make sense again.
 You understand why people act a certain way and living here becomes less confusing.

 This change becomes even apparent in the personal pronouns you use.
 In the beginning you will refer to the people in the new country as they.
 They love spicy food.
 They drive 70mph and it makes us crazy.
 They don´t know how to separate trash.
 The list goes on.
 But after a while, you will say things like our kids love spicy food.
 We drive 70mph and it is so relaxing and a lot safer than how they are driving back home.
-And even, it is so convenient for us to put all the trash in one big trash can.

-They becomes we.
-And we becomes they.
+They turns into we.
+And we turns into they.

 You associate yourself with the customs of your new home and you disassociate yourself from the customs of your old home.
 Of course in most cases the lines are blurry and you are drawn to different parts of the cultures, but the main thing is that you have changed.